NIT-Administrative-Systems/AS-Common-AWS-Modules/README.md

 # Common AWS Modules for Admin Systems
 This contains common terraform modules for Admin Systems AWS accounts.
+These modules are *opinionated*, and will do things the way Admin Systems wants.

 This repository is not intended to be deployable or a template.
 Think of it as an abstract class; it has unimplemented methods that you need to fill in.